giannilmbd/dynare/doc/manual/source/the-model-file.rst

     computed on the model *after* the transformations related to auxiliary variables, so in practice it is either 1 or 0 (the latter value corresponds to a purely backward or static model).

+.. matvar:: oo_.deterministic_simulation.status

+    |br| Set to ``true`` by the :comm:`perfect_foresight_solver` command if the
+    simulation succeeded, otherwise set to ``false``.

+.. matvar:: oo_.deterministic_simulation.homotopy_linearization

+    |br| Set to ``true`` by the :comm:`perfect_foresight_solver` command if
+    linearization has been used to compute an approximate solution.

+.. matvar:: oo_.deterministic_simulation.homotopy_marginal_linearization

+    |br| Set to ``true`` by the :comm:`perfect_foresight_solver` command if
+    marginal linearization has been used to compute an approximate solution.

+.. matvar:: oo_.deterministic_simulation.sim1

+    |br| Set by the :comm:`perfect_foresight_solver` command if either
+    linearization or marginal linearization has been used to compute an approximate solution.
+This structure contains the simulation corresponding to the greatest share of the shocks for which an exact solution could be computed.
+The subfield ``homotopy_completion_share`` contains that share.
+    The subfields ``endo_simul``, ``exo_simul``, ``steady_state`` and
+    ``exo_steady_state`` respectively contain the path of endogenous, the path of exogenous, the steady state of endogenous and the steady state of exogenous for that simulation (with the same conventions as the fields of of the same name in ``oo_``).

+.. matvar:: oo_.deterministic_simulation.sim2

+    |br| Set by the :comm:`perfect_foresight_solver` command if marginal
+    linearization has been used to compute an approximate solution.
+This structure contains the simulation corresponding to a share marginally smaller that the one in :mvar:`oo_.deterministic_simulation.sim1`.
+The subfields are the same as in :mvar:`oo_.deterministic_simulation.sim1`.

 Perfect foresight with expectation errors
 -----------------------------------------